-- A. Required off-street parking for the school shall be clearly designed and shall be located within three-hundred (300) feet of the entrance to the school. - B. All buildings shall be set back at least fifteen (15) feet from any adjoining residential uses. - C. Enrollment shall be defined as the largest number of students of the site at any one time during a seven (7) day period.
+- A. Required off-street parking for the school shall be clearly designed and shall be located within three-hundred (300) feet of the entrance to the school. - B. All buildings shall be set back at least fifteen (15) feet from any adjoining residential uses. - C. Enrollment shall be defined as the mlargest number of students of the site at any one time during a seven (7) day period. - D. Access drives shall be located to take maximum advantage of sight distances for motorists.